dayvonjersen/taglib-php/README.md

 ### <a id="taglibogg-getxiphcomment">TagLibOGG::getXiphComment()</a>
 #### Description
-Get the XiphComment as an associative array.
+If the file on disk has a XiphComment, gets it as an associative array.
 ```php
 public bool|array getXiphComment( void )
 ```